 Viruses survive for more than 24 hours on inanimate objects and hands.
 Seven out of ten people with a viral infection have the virus on their hands.
 When a person coughs or sneezes they expel the saliva drops to a distance of one meter.
 The air and particles come out at a speed of more than 120 kilometers per hour.
 For surfaces (telephone handsets, knobs, tables, desks, computer keyboards, among others), wipes impregnated with disinfectant are recommended.

 On average a sponge contains 7.2 million bacteria.
 Avoid cleaning contact surfaces, as microorganisms will disperse.
 What to do?
 How to disinfect the sponge and rags?
 Place the sponge or damp cloth in the microwave and turn it on for two minutes.
 Pour two drops of concentrated chlorine into 250 milliliters of water for five minutes and immerse the sponge or cloth in this mixture.
 Depending on the frequency of use, replace the sponge or cloth every two or three weeks.

-In a wet bath, one bacterium becomes one billion in a 24-hour period.
+In a wet bath, one bacterium becomes one billion in 24 hours.
 Let soap bars dry, because wet bars transmit germs to the people who use them, even if they are antibacterial soaps.
 The recommendation for disinfecting bath sponges is the same as for kitchen sponges.

 The sink should be disinfected every week.
 It is recommended that each family member use a different towel and glass for personal hygiene.
 The toilet should be covered after each flush, as aerosols can form.